1. Each fact, statement of opinion or citation to the work of others must be referenced.

 This means that when using the annual reports you are also required to show this is in your work – this extends to figures in graphs and charts.
 Usually graphs have been imported from a spreadsheet included in the appendices so in this particular case you can normally cite (Source: Appendix 3) etc. under the graph PROVIDED that Appendix 3 shows the information has been taken from the annual company’s annual report and this is appropriately referenced in your list (see Rule 7).

-This means the reference should be in the text next to the actual point being referenced.
+This means the reference should be in the text next to the actual point being referenced and actually forms part of the sentence.
 Do NOT ‘stack’ references up at the end of the sentence or paragraph unless the last sentence only is being referred to AND all of the references cited are referring to that particular point.

 Example 1 ‘A counter-argument can be found in the theories of motivation-based reasoning (Kunda, 1990) and pre-decisional distortion of decision-relevant information (Bond et al., 2007; Russo et al., 1996).’